DOI-BOR/et-demands/docs/prep_example.rst

 Clone the repository
 --------------------
-If you already have a local copy of the et-demands repository, make sure to pull the latest version from GitHub.
-If you don't already have a local copy of the repository, either clone the repository locally or download a zip file of the scripts from Github.
+Ensure you have the latest version of the et-demands repository from GitHub.
+To get started, or for instructions on pulling the latest version see Getting Started.

 .. note::
    For this example, it is assumed that the repository was cloned directly to the C: drive (i.e. C:\\et-demands).

 Command prompt / Terminal
 -------------------------
 All of the CropET prep scripts should be run from the command prompt or terminal window.
-In Windows, to open the command prompt, press the "windows" key and "r" or click the "Start" button, "Accessories", and then "Command Prompt".
+In Windows, to open the command prompt, press the "windows" key and "r" and type "cmd" or click the "Start" button, "Accessories", and then "Command Prompt".

 Within the command prompt or terminal, change to the target drive if necessary::